Knife Steels

 Con: Temperature sensitive during hardening

-Generic steel normally with an unknown manufacturer - varying quality.
+Generic steel normally from an unknown manufacturer - varying quality.

-A good carbon steel in the 10xx series with a relatively low amount of carbon.
-The '70' denotes 0.7 % carbon in the steel.
+A Carbon steel in the 10xx series with a relatively low amount of carbon.
+The '70' or '75' denotes 0.7 % 0r 0.75% carbon in the steel.
 This low carbon makes it super tough and ideal for long blades like swords, spears and daggers.

 Pro: Cheap